Skip to content Skip to navigation menu

 Fit the strike plates

 Follow the bolt manufacturer’s instructions and the above process to drill and fit the strike plates.
-Most bolts have a small bump on the end that can mark the bolt’s position onto the frame to ensure accuracy.
+Most door bolts have a small bump on the end that can mark the bolt’s position onto the frame to ensure accuracy.
 Check this when the door is shut, and the key is turned.

 Lock installation aftercare